Devices & Technology

 While no device has been proven to prevent epilepsy-related mortality (including SUDEP), early intervention during a seizure is believed to reduce the risks that accompany epilepsy.
 A goal of Danny Did is to educate patients and their families about technology options that may complement their epilepsy treatment plan.

-Disclosure: The Danny Did Foundation cautions that not all devices listed on this page are approved by the United States Food and Drug Administration.
+Disclosure: The DDF cautions that not all devices listed on this site are approved by the United States Food and Drug Administration.
 Unless noted, these resources are consumer products and not medical devices.
-Further, the Danny Did Foundation encourages and strongly recommends your communication with the manufacturers of these products, as well as consultation with doctors, to determine the possible efficacy of such devices for your situation.
+We strongly recommend your communication with the manufacturers of these products, as well as consultation with doctors, to determine the potential usefulness of any device for your situation.

-Please note, DDF does not warrant these products and is not a manufacturer, distributor, seller, representative, or broker of the products shown on this website.
-DDF offers only cursory and introductory information about the potential of these devices and does not accept responsibility for the consequences of the actual use of any device listed on this website.
+The DDF does not warrant these products and is not a manufacturer, distributor, seller, representative, or broker of the products shown on this website.
+DDF offers only introductory information about the potential of these devices, and does not accept responsibility for the consequences of the actual use of any device listed on this website.

 Note, we can only assist with one resource per family.
 Submission of an application does not equal a guarantee of funding.
 If you have questions, contact us at email@example.com.